imronuke/ADPRES/docs/index.md

 * makrus.imron[at]gmail.com

 # How to cite
-If you find this work helpful, please pray for me.
-And if you use this work for a publication, you mau cite as
+If you find this work helpful and use this work for a publication, you may cite as

-Imron, M. (2019).
+**Imron, M. (2019).
 Development and verification of open reactor simulator ADPRES.
-Annals of Nuclear Energy, 133, 580–588. https://doi.org/10.1016/j.anucene.2019.06.049
+Annals of Nuclear Energy, 133, 580–588. https://doi.org/10.1016/j.anucene.2019.06.049**

 > **"The best of people are those who bring most benefit to the rest of mankind."
 (THE PROPHET)**